inception-tools/inception-tools/README.rst

-If you come across this project and know of other project which accomplish similar goals, or of documented standards around Python project structure, which differ from those implemented here, we would welcome hearing about them.
+If you come across this project and know of other project which accomplish similar goals, or of documented standards around Python project structure, we would welcome hearing about them.

 Please submit feedback, bugs, feature requests, and code changes using GitHub
 at: